colman423/phase-timeline-challenge/README.md

 https://github.com/user-attachments/assets/8dd5ef2b-6b57-43dc-91b3-0d322d148781

-- [V] The displayed value updates immediately while typing, but `onChange` is not triggered until input is confirmed
+- [x] The displayed value updates immediately while typing, but `onChange` is not triggered until input is confirmed
-- [V] Clicking outside the input field removes focus and changes the value
+- [x] Clicking outside the input field removes focus and changes the value
-- [V] Clicking on the native step buttons immediately changes the value
+- [x] Clicking on the native step buttons immediately changes the value
-- [V] Pressing up arrow or down arrow keys immediately changes the value
+- [x] Pressing up arrow or down arrow keys immediately changes the value
-- [V] Entire text is selected when the input field gains focus
+- [x] Entire text is selected when the input field gains focus
-- [V] Entire text is selected after using the native step buttons
+- [x] Entire text is selected after using the native step buttons
-- [V] Entire text is selected after using the up arrow or down arrow keys
+- [x] Entire text is selected after using the up arrow or down arrow keys
-- [V] Pressing Enter confirms the new value and removes focus
+- [x] Pressing Enter confirms the new value and removes focus
-- [V] Pressing Escape reverts to the original value and removes focus
+- [x] Pressing Escape reverts to the original value and removes focus
-- [V] Leading zeros are automatically removed
+- [x] Leading zeros are automatically removed
-- [V] Negative values are automatically adjusted to the minimum allowed value
+- [x] Negative values are automatically adjusted to the minimum allowed value
-- [V] Decimal values are automatically rounded to the nearest integer
+- [x] Decimal values are automatically rounded to the nearest integer
-- [V] Invalid inputs (non-numeric) revert to the previous valid value
+- [x] Invalid inputs (non-numeric) revert to the previous valid value

 ### 2. Play Controls Behavior

 https://github.com/user-attachments/assets/9a669854-e0c5-4950-8364-10fe0b40d16b

-- [V] Current Time is always between `0ms` and the Duration
+- [x] Current Time is always between `0ms` and the Duration
-- [V] Current Time adjusts if it exceeds the newly set Duration
+- [x] Current Time adjusts if it exceeds the newly set Duration
-- [V] Duration is always between `100ms` and `6000ms`
+- [x] Duration is always between `100ms` and `6000ms`
-- [V] Current Time and Duration are always multiples of `10ms`
+- [x] Current Time and Duration are always multiples of `10ms`
-- [V] Current Time and Duration are always positive integers
+- [x] Current Time and Duration are always positive integers
-- [V] Playhead position updates only after specific actions on Current Time input (losing focus, pressing Enter, using arrow keys, or clicking up/down buttons)
+- [x] Playhead position updates only after specific actions on Current Time input (losing focus, pressing Enter, using arrow keys, or clicking up/down buttons)

 ### 3. Ruler Behavior

 https://github.com/user-attachments/assets/42190ade-f708-45a1-8168-2be779c66390

-- [V] Clicking or dragging on the Ruler updates the Current Time and Playhead position
+- [x] Clicking or dragging on the Ruler updates the Current Time and Playhead position
-- [V] Horizontal scrolling of the Ruler is synchronized with the Keyframe List
+- [x] Horizontal scrolling of the Ruler is synchronized with the Keyframe List
-- [V] Ruler length visually represents the total Duration (`1ms = 1px`)
+- [x] Ruler length visually represents the total Duration (`1ms = 1px`)
-- [V] Ruler length updates only after specific actions on Duration input (losing focus, pressing Enter, using arrow keys, or clicking up/down buttons)
+- [x] Ruler length updates only after specific actions on Duration input (losing focus, pressing Enter, using arrow keys, or clicking up/down buttons)

 ### 4. Track List Behavior

 https://github.com/user-attachments/assets/94b5e2c8-ef32-488e-97e4-d53036bbf2f7

-- [V] Vertical scrolling of the Track List is synchronized with the Keyframe List
+- [x] Vertical scrolling of the Track List is synchronized with the Keyframe List

 ### 5. Keyframe List Behavior

 https://github.com/user-attachments/assets/99826161-f821-4e4d-b9a8-b59c16d9894e

-- [V] Vertical scrolling is synchronized with the Track List
+- [x] Vertical scrolling is synchronized with the Track List
-- [V] Horizontal scrolling is synchronized with the Ruler
+- [x] Horizontal scrolling is synchronized with the Ruler
-- [V] Segment length visually represents the total Duration (`1ms = 1px`)
+- [x] Segment length visually represents the total Duration (`1ms = 1px`)
-- [V] Segment length updates only after specific actions on Duration input (losing focus, pressing Enter, using arrow keys, or clicking up/down buttons)
+- [x] Segment length updates only after specific actions on Duration input (losing focus, pressing Enter, using arrow keys, or clicking up/down buttons)

 ### 6. Playhead Behavior

 https://github.com/user-attachments/assets/3940cd0d-dd9d-4331-9172-592462ad65d3

-- [V] Playhead moves in sync with the Ruler and Keyframe List during horizontal scrolling
+- [x] Playhead moves in sync with the Ruler and Keyframe List during horizontal scrolling
-- [V] Playhead maintains its relative position during horizontal scrolling
+- [x] Playhead maintains its relative position during horizontal scrolling
-- [V] Playhead is visible only when within the Timeline's visible area, using the `hidden` attribute when completely out of view
+- [x] Playhead is visible only when within the Timeline's visible area, using the `hidden` attribute when completely out of view

 ## Implementation Guidelines